 - Try to use 1 inch pork chops, if they are thicker, you will need to increase the baking time.
 They should almost be done before you add the peaches and place them under the broiler.

-- Make sure you cook the pork to 145º with a meat thermometer, or when you cut into it, it should not be pink.
+- Make sure you cook the pork to 135º with a meat thermometer, they will continue to cook once removed from the oven.

 - Thaw pork chops in the fridge overnight, not on the counter.